Who are we?

 • Rural Health Clinics and Rural Hospitals

 The MRHRC conducts studies and projects with a national, state, and/or local focus.
 To achieve a systemic understanding of rural health access, our work has focused on the continuum of health care services from preventive and primary care, to emergency and hospital care, and to the long-term services and supports (LTSS) needs of rural seniors and individuals with disabilities.
-Our Center’s work as part of the Flex Monitoring Team involves research on the community benefit and population health strategies of Critical Access Hospitals in 45 states.
+Our Center’s work as part of the Flex Monitoring Team involves research on the community benefit and population health strategies of Critical Access Hospitals in 45 states as well as the role of EMS in the health care delivery sytem.
 In Maine we have worked on projects related to health system transformation and innovative models for healthcare delivery.
 In 2016, we released the Maine Rural Health Profiles, in partnership with the Maine Health Access Foundation, which offers a detailed look at the status of rural health and the rural health system, both statewide and in each of Maine’s 16 counties.
 Visit our MRHRC publications page to view the scope of our research efforts.

 Who funds us?